SergeBakharev/carvera_a_to_z/dust-collection.md

 ## Enclosures

-Putting the Shapeoko inside an enclosure has many benefits:
+Putting the Carvera inside an enclosure has many benefits:

 * noise reduction
   * the enclosure walls alone will reduce noise, or at least filter out the most irritating high frequencies of the router.